OUR TEAM

 info@cerveau.ee

-(Estonian, Russian) psychiatry resident (under the supervision of psychiatrist Anton Peltonen).
+(Estonian, Russian languages) psychiatry resident (under the supervision of psychiatrist Anton Peltonen).

 He obtained his medical degree from the University of Tartu.
 He is completing a general adult psychiatry residency, including basic training in psychodynamic therapy, cognitive behavioural therapy (CBT), and family therapy, and is also enrolled in psychodynamic psychotherapy training.